2. Library Errors

 2.3.
 Misspelt library

-If the microbit library is misspelt, then an undefined names error occurs, as shown below.
+If the microbit library is misspelt, then an module not found error occurs, as shown below.

 # microbot instead of microbit